thejacob00/Data_Science_Projects/README.txt

 Data Science with Python specialization via the University of Michigan.

 Through this course and these projects, I have hands-on experience with Numpy, Pandas, Matplotlib, Scikitlearn, and other fundamental data science concepts in Python.
-Please see the README for individual projects (and/or the .py files themeselves) for additional information
+Please see the README file for individual projects (and/or the .py files themeselves) for additional information.

 Projects that may be of interest: